Alimentary Pharmacology & Therapeutics

 Generic names should, in general, be used.
 If an author so desires, brand names may be inserted in parentheses.
 Drug names are spelled out according to the European pharmacopoeia, but the American spelling should be used after the first use of a drug name.

 The corresponding author will receive an e-mail alert containing a link to a web site.
 A working e-mail address must therefore be provided for the corresponding author.
 The proof can be downloaded as a PDF (portable document format) file from this site.
 Acrobat Reader will be required in order to read this file.
-This software can be downloaded (free of charge) from the following web site:
+This software can be downloaded (free of charge) from the following the Adobe website.

 This will enable the file to be opened, read on screen and printed out in order for any corrections to be added.
 Further instructions will be sent with the proof.
 Hard copy proofs will be posted if no e-mail address is available.
 Excessive changes made by the author in the proofs, excluding typesetting errors, will be charged separately.